vstconsulting/polemarch/doc/restapi.rst

 .. |inventory_hosts_def| replace:: list of hosts in inventory.
 See :ref:`hosts` for fields explanation.
+.. |inventory_notes_def| replace:: not required field for some user's notes, for example, for what purpose this inventory was created or something like this.
 .. |inventory_all_hosts_def| replace:: list of all hosts in inventory(includes also hosts from this inventory's groups) .
 See :ref:`hosts` for fields explanation.
 .. |inventory_groups_def| replace:: list of groups in inventory.